RuttenStijn/Thesis/README.md

 # Thesis

-This is extra digital content that is an addition to the thesis "Relative transfer function estimation for multi-microphone speech enhancement based on the Kalman filter"
+This is extra digital content in addition to the thesis "Relative transfer function estimation for multi-microphone speech enhancement based on the Kalman filter"

 © Copyright KU Leuven